JakeBiggs/GeneticLawnmowerAgents/README.md

 # COMP213-2207976
-A Genetic Programming Approach to the Lawn Mower Problem
+A Genetic Algorithm Approach to the Lawn Mower Problem

 # Install Guide